-About 1920, the remaining portion of the original home was redesigned and enlarged by Aymar Embury II, a Princeton friend of the Boyds who became a renowned New York architect and the official architect for Princeton University.
+About 1920, the Boyd’s asked their friend and former Princetonian Aymar Embury II, a renowned New York architect and the official architect for Princeton University, to build their house.
 He also designed many residences and buildings in this area, including Mid Pines Resort, Market Square in Pinehurst and several buildings on Northwest Broad Street in Southern Pines.
 James and his wife Katharine Lamont Boyd lived in the gate house until their home was completed.
 It was there that he wrote and Katharine typed the manuscript for his first and most famous novel, Drums, which was published in 1925.
 A deluxe 1928 edition was illustrated by the famous artist N. C. Wyeth.

 The Boyds entertained extensively and Weymouth became the center of a very lively social life in the 1920s and 1930s, with literary friends such as F. Scott Fitzgerald, Thomas Wolfe, Paul Green and Sherwood Anderson.
 Boyd became one of America’s outstanding authors of historical novels.
 Drums was followed by Marching On (1927), Long Hunt (1930), Roll River (1935) and Bitter Creek (1939).
 He also wrote poetry and short stories.